yvlawy/MoellonToolkit/_BuildNuget/readme.txt

 Don't forget to set new version to the three libraries!
 Build them.

+Update the nuget text file descriptor:
+	MoellonToolkit.nuspec

 Create a target folder:
 Built\MoellonToolkit.x.x.x.x\

 Copy the model folders.

+Copy the MoellonToolkit.nuspec
+  (from the model folder)
+	into the path: on the root (into Built\MoellonToolkit.x.x.x.x\)

 Copy the 3 dll libraries:
 	(from the folder: Dev\DevApp\bin\debug)
 	MoellonToolkit.CommonDlgs.Defs.dll